-The school curriculum has been devised by all staff.
-It reflects all areas of the National Curriculum 2014 but it also includes some extra activities and topics that enhance and widen children’s experiences.
+The school curriculum offer is broad, balanced and ambitious for all children.
+It reflects all areas of the National Curriculum but it also includes some extra activities and learning opportunities that enhance and widen children’s experiences.

-Our vision is to develop an inclusive school, which promotes and achieves excellence, and continues to nurture the values, confidence and skills of pupils, staff and the community, in order to meet the emerging opportunities of the 21st century.
+Our vision is to develop an inclusive curriculum which promotes and achieves excellence, and continues to nurture the values, confidence and knowledge of pupils, staff and the community, in order to meet the emerging opportunities of the 21st century.

-The curriculum is the vehicle by which we present learning to the children, therefore it is vital that the curriculum meets the needs of our children.
-We want a curriculum that is real, relevant and riveting for our pupils.
-We focus on giving pupils the skills they need to be lifelong, independent learners through an engaging creative curriculum that values excellence in all subjects.
+We have planned a curriculum that is real, relevant and riveting for our pupils.
+We focus on giving pupils the knowledge they need to be lifelong, independent learners through an engaging, creative curriculum that values excellence in all subjects.

-We have a concept based curriculum that places Travis at the centre of learning to create an ‘enabling environment’ where collaboration with Travis Church, local businesses, heritage and cultural organisations, voluntary groups and parents can flourish for the benefit of our children.
+We have a values based curriculum that places Travis at the centre of learning to create an ‘enabling environment’, where collaboration with St Lawrence Church, local businesses, heritage and cultural organisations, voluntary groups and parents, can flourish for the benefit of our children.

 In F1 and F2 the children engage in a range of topics, which promote engagement with learning.
 EYFS follow the Early Years Curriculum, which is delivered through the different topics.
 These may change each year, depending on the needs and interests of each cohort.